 Social Media Dashboard Tools Don’t Have to Be Expensive

 Social media marketing is supposed to be free and levels the playing field of marketing so that small and medium businesses can keep in step with large corporations and multinational companies.
-However, in spite of this level playing field for cost-effectiveness, it seems unfair that social media analytics platforms and tools are very expensive.
-In fact, branded professional social media dashboard tools can cost hundreds of dollars on a per month basis or even when purchased on a one-time basis.
+However, despite this level playing field for cost-effectiveness, it seems unfair that social media analytics platforms and tools are very expensive.
+In fact, branded professional social media dashboard tools can cost hundreds of dollars on a per-month basis or even when purchased on a one-time basis.

-Short of doing social media marketing manually (which is taxing and time consuming), small to medium sized businesses don’t have the budget to spend on expensive tools.
-The good news is that the best tools and platforms are actually free on the internet.
-Just take a look at these free and very professional social media dashboard tools.
+Short of doing social media marketing manually (which is taxing and time-consuming), small to medium-sized businesses don’t have the budget to spend on expensive tools.
+The good news is that the best tools and platforms are free on the internet.
+Just look at these free and very professional social media dashboard tools.